SwiftERM Hyper-personalisation for ecommerce email marketing

 Understanding what consumers look for in a wine and where a particular product is perceived to be on the value-price fulcrum lies at the heart of an effective wine marketing strategy.

 Product knowledge is a very important, but often overlooked, factor in the evaluation of different types of wine.
 Such knowledge may be subjective or objective.
-Subjective knowledge refers to what individuals think or believe they know about a particular topic, while objective knowledge refers to what people actually know about a topic in a practical sense, which can be verified or demonstrated to be correct.
+Subjective knowledge refers to what individuals think or believe they know about a particular topic, while objective knowledge refers to what people know about a topic in a practical sense, which can be verified or demonstrated to be correct.

 One could say that subjective knowledge is imagined while objective knowledge is real.
-Objective knowledge is typically associated with experience and expertise, and is therefore considered more reliable than subjective knowledge which could be the result of hearsay, preconceived ideas or bias.
+Objective knowledge is typically associated with experience and expertise and is therefore considered more reliable than subjective knowledge which could be the result of hearsay, preconceived ideas or bias.
 Yet, subjective knowledge is increasingly found to influence consumer behaviour.

 Both subjective knowledge and objective knowledge are equally important to wine marketers because what consumers think they know and what they actually know about wine will influence the marketing strategy.